Although they are very easy to import from the market place and provide good insights there are some limitations:

 New versions of customs visuals are not updated automatically;

-Custom visuals may stop working with newer version of PBI;
+Custom visuals may stop working with the last version of PBI;

 They can take a lot of time to load in a report;

-When looking at the model there was no apparent reason for a change of MTD to YTD to take 5 minutes to update, but in fact that was the case.
-Also looking at the way everything was setup I didn’t saw anything that could cause the delay because as referred there were only 10 cards and a couple of text boxes and logo from the company.
+When looking at the model there was no apparent reason for a change of MTD to YTD to take 5 minutes to update, but in fact, that was the case.
+Also looking at the way everything was set up I didn’t see anything that could cause the delay because as referred there were only 10 cards and a couple of text boxes and logo from the company.

 While investigating I realized that although the cards look pretty standard (no special colors or items) the report was created with Card with States by OKViz.

-This is a great visual but, in this case, we weren’t using the full potential of it, as said there were no colours, no trend lines and it just seem the standard card available on PBI.
-We then decided to replace all those cards to the standards ones and then report started to take a few seconds to show the data, so the limitation on custom visuals was clear to me.
+This is a great visual but, in this case, we weren’t using the full potential of it, as said there were no colors, no trend lines and it just looked the standard card available on PBI.
+We then decided to replace all those cards to the standards ones and then the report started to take a few seconds to show the data, so the limitation on custom visuals was clear to me.

-Although this is a limitation, I also acknowledge that there is some visualization that cannot be made without a custom visual or a R visual, however while making my contributions on the community I started to see recurrent requests and some of them were responded (even by me) check the custom visuals gallery.
+Although this is a limitation, I also acknowledge that there is some visualization that cannot be made without a custom visual or an R visual, however, while making my contributions on the community I started to see recurrent requests and some of them were responded (even by me) check the custom visuals gallery.

-Everything a custom visual does you can do with the standard visuals.
+Everything a custom visual do you can do with the standard visuals.

-Although this sentence is not completely true (examples: Infographic Designer or Synoptic Panel by OKViz – one of my favourite ones), I know there is a lot we can do if we know how PBI visuals are setup and if we make the right DAX calculations or query transformations.
+Although this sentence is not completely true (examples: Infographic Designer or Synoptic Panel by OKViz – one of my favorite ones), I know there is a lot we can do if we know how PBI visuals are set up and if we make the right DAX calculations or query transformations.